9.18.2018: Archivist CK Ming Preserves and Uplifts the Cultural Memory of Chicago’s South Side

 for Sixty Inches from Center

-“Candace Ming (she/her) is the current Project Manager and Archivist for the South Side Home Movie Project (SSHMP), an initiative spearheaded by Dr. Jacqueline Stewart at the University of Chicago.
+“CK Ming (they/them) is the current Project Manager and Archivist for the South Side Home Movie Project (SSHMP), an initiative spearheaded by Dr. Jacqueline Stewart at the University of Chicago.
 SSHMP collects, preserves, digitizes, exhibits, and documents home movies made by–mostly Black–residents of Chicago’s South Side neighborhoods.
-Candace regularly facilitates workshops focused on preserving digital materials and sharing ways people can create individual archives to sustain their family history, traditions, and heritage.
+CK regularly facilitates workshops focused on preserving digital materials and sharing ways people can create individual archives to sustain their family history, traditions, and heritage.

-I became aware of Candace’s work with South Side Home Movie Project while attending the Alternative Histories, Alternative Archives symposium in Fall 2017.
-She participated in a panel and discussed the role of alternative archives–those which exist and function outside of elitist, academic archival spaces.
+I became aware of CK’s work with South Side Home Movie Project while attending the Alternative Histories, Alternative Archives symposium in Fall 2017.
+They participated in a panel and discussed the role of alternative archives–those which exist and function outside of elitist, academic archival spaces.

 SSHMP is an alternative archive in that it prioritizes the personal narratives of everyday Black folks and creates a visual history of Chicago’s South Side neighborhoods.
 ‘Alternative archives’ are subjective in nature, (as opposed to “neutral”).
 They seek to preserve and collect materials from and about marginalized communities and historical moments.
 In doing so, they amplify the otherwise forgotten stories and histories from the past, as well as document current counter-cultural movements.”